numiri/coax/README.md

                        we add 2 extensions:            handwriting     computer algebra recognizer      system (maxima)
 </pre>
 The handwriting recognizer is tricky, so we rely on commercial systems.
 Depending on the recognizer, it could be part of the app server, or a commercial web service elsewhere.
-See end of document for a comparison of recognizers we've tried.
+See too-much-info.md for a comparison of recognizers we've tried.

 # The fine print
 Handwriting recognizer: